 The content creation of 50 content pieces in a month might take you around an hour a day, 5 days a week, and then maybe a little more time spent repurposing each.
 Of course, any or all of this process could be easily outsourced if you wanted.

 Dennis calls this the 5×10 system and you can get your copy here.

-And if you’d like to work with me on developing your content strategy, strengthening your message and growing your business, let’s set up a consultation here.
+And if you’d like to work with me on identifying your story brand, developing your content strategy, and strengthening your message, let’s set up a consultation here.